 The Company has evaluated subsequent events through March 24, 2016, which is the date the consolidated financial statements were available to be issued.
-The Company has also evaluated subsequent events through October 12, 2016, for the effects of the reverse stock split described in Note 2.

-On January 14, 2016, the Board of Directors approved the retirement of 47,000 shares of treasury stock.
+On January 14, 2016, the Board of Directors approved the retirement of 235,000 shares of treasury stock.

-On March 9, 2016, the Company granted stock options to purchase 171,500 shares of common stock at a weighted average exercise price of \$15.00 per share.
+On March 9, 2016, the Company granted stock options to purchase 857,500 shares of common stock at a weighted average exercise price of \$3.00 per share.
 The grant date fair value of these awards was approximately \$1.0 million, which is expected to be recognized to expense, net of forfeitures, over the vesting period of 4 years.

-On March 22, 2016, the Company amended its credit facility to add an additional \$5.0 million term loan (the "2016 Incremental Term Loan") and provide for a \$5.0 million revolving line of credit.
-The additional \$5.0 million borrowing under the 2016 Incremental Term Loan and the revolving line of credit each mature in September 2018.
-The 2016 Incremental Term Loan bears interest at (i) the greater of LIBOR or 1.5% plus (ii) 8% and can be paid in varying amounts in cash or in kind.
+On March, 22, 2016, the Company amended its credit facility to add an additional \$5.0 million term loan (the "2016 Term Loan") and provide for a \$5.0 million revolving line of credit.
+The additional \$5.0 million borrowing under the 2016 Term Loan and the revolving line of credit each mature in September 2018.
+The 2016 Term Loan bears interest at (i) the greater of LIBOR or 1.5% plus (ii) 8% and can be paid in varying amounts in cash or in kind.
 The revolving line of credit bears interest at (i) the greater of LIBOR or 0.5% plus (ii) 6%.
 The Company is also required to pay a commitment fee equal to 0.5% per annum of the unused portion of the revolving line of credit.